(a) Definitions. In this rule:

-(1) A “client” is a person, public officer, or corporation, association, or other organization or entity either public or private, who is rendered professional legal services by a lawyer, or who consults a lawyer with a view to obtaining professional legal services from that lawyer.
+(1) A “client” is a person, public officer, or corporation, association, or other organization or entity—whether public or private—that:

-(2) A “representative of the client” is (i) a person having authority to obtain professional legal services, or to act on advice thereby rendered, on behalf of the client or (ii) any other person who, for the purpose of effectuating legal representation for the client, makes or receives a confidential communication while acting in the scope of employment for the client.
+(B) any other person who, to facilitate the rendition of professional legal services to the client, makes or receives a confidential communication while acting in the scope of employment for the client.

-(3) A “lawyer” is a person authorized, or reasonably believed by the client to be authorized, to engage in the practice of law in any state or nation.
+(3) A “lawyer” is a person authorized, or who the client reasonably believes is authorized, to practice law in any state or nation.

-(A) one employed by the lawyer to assist the lawyer in the rendition of professional legal services; or
+(A) one employed by the lawyer to assist in the rendition of professional legal services; or

 (B) an accountant who is reasonably necessary for the lawyer’s rendition of professional legal services.

-(5) A communication is “confidential” if not intended to be disclosed to third persons other than those to whom disclosure is made in furtherance of the rendition of professional legal services to the client or those reasonably necessary for the transmission of the communication.
+(5) A communication is “confidential” if not intended to be disclosed to third persons other than those:

 (b) Rules of Privilege.

-(1) General rule of privilege.
-A client has a privilege to refuse to disclose and to prevent any other person from disclosing confidential communications made for the purpose of facilitating the rendition of professional legal services to the client:
+(1) General Rule.
+A client has a privilege to refuse to disclose and to prevent any other person from disclosing confidential communications made to facilitate the rendition of professional legal services to the client:

-(A) between the client or a representative of the client and the client’s lawyer or a representative of the lawyer;
+(A) between the client or the client’s representative and the client’s lawyer or the lawyer’s representative;

-(B) between the lawyer and the lawyer’s representative;
+(B) between the client’s lawyer and the lawyer’s representative;

-(C) by the client or a representative of the client, or the client’s lawyer or a representative of the lawyer, to a lawyer or a representative of a lawyer representing another party in a pending action and concerning a matter of common interest therein;
+(C) by the client, the client’s representative, the client’s lawyer, or the lawyer’s representative to a lawyer representing another party in a pending action or that lawyer’s representative, if the communications concern a matter of common interest in the pending action;

-(D) between representatives of the client or between the client and a representative of the client; or
+(D) between the client’s representatives or between the client and the client’s representative; or

 (E) among lawyers and their representatives representing the same client.

-(2) Special rule of privilege in criminal cases.
-In criminal cases, a client has a privilege to prevent the lawyer or lawyer’s representative from disclosing any other fact which came to the knowledge of the lawyer or the lawyer’s representative by reason of the attorney–client relationship.
+(2) Special Rule in a Criminal Case.
+In a criminal case, a client has a privilege to prevent a lawyer or lawyer’s representative from disclosing any other fact that came to the knowledge of the lawyer or the lawyer’s representative by reason of the attorney–client relationship.

-(1) Furtherance of crime or fraud.
-If the services of the lawyer were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known to be a crime or fraud;
+(1) Furtherance of Crime or Fraud.
+If the lawyer’s services were sought or obtained to enable or aid anyone to commit or plan to commit what the client knew or reasonably should have known to be a crime or fraud.

-(3) Breach of duty by a lawyer or client.
-As to a communication relevant to an issue of breach of duty by a lawyer to the client or by a client to the lawyer;
+(3) Breach of Duty By a Lawyer or Client.
+If the communication is relevant to an issue of breach of duty by a lawyer to the client or by a client to the lawyer.

-(4) Document attested by a lawyer.
-As to a communication relevant to an issue concerning an attested document to which the lawyer is an attesting witness; or
+(4) Document Attested By a Lawyer.
+If the communication is relevant to an issue concerning an attested document to which the lawyer is an attesting witness.